 Texas lawmakers have redrawn political maps for the state’s congressional, House, Senate and Board of Education districts.
 Republican Gov. Greg Abbott has signed these maps into law.
+However, the maps face at least five legal challenges, including one from the U.S. Department of Justice, based on claims that the newly drawn districts discriminate against voters of color.
 If you enter your address below, we'll customize this page so you can see how the new districts will affect your community.
 (Don't worry, we won't store your information.)
 Click on each map to explore the districts in more detail.

 Not in Texas?
 Don’t know where to start?
 We chose a few areas with big changes for you to explore.
 You can select one of four cities below to see their district changes.

 As a nonprofit, nonpartisan news organization, The Texas Tribune exists to make sense of the impact Texas politics and policy have on people's lives – including changes caused by redistricting.
 Reader donations make this work possible.
 Donate now.
 And to stay up to date with the most essential Texas news, sign up for The Brief, our daily newsletter.